Split in darts: Widening gap and defections

 In 2001, Barry Hearn became PDC chairman.
 Under Hearn's management, the PDC Pro Tour was established, and major televised tournaments such as the UK Open, the Las Vegas Desert Classic, the Grand Slam of Darts, the Masters and the Premier League were added to the circuit.
-Total prizemoney increased from £500,000 per year in 2001 to over £10 million per year in 2021.
+Total prize money increased from £500,000 per year in 2001 to over £10 million per year in 2021.
 In 2002, the PDC world championship overtook the BDO event as the richest darts tournament in the world.
 By 2015, the PDC's world championship prize fund was £1.25 million, with £250,000 for the winner, compared with the BDO event's total prize fund of £339,000 with £100,000 for the winner.
 Hearn also introduced new eligibility rules, effectively meaning that players wishing to play in most major PDC events had to switch to the PDC.

 Consequently, a large number of the BDO's top players, including most of its former champions, "defected" to the PDC, sometimes in contentious circumstances.
 John Part joined the PDC in 1997, becoming the first world champion after the split to switch codes.
 In 2001, six prominent BDO players, among them 1996 champion Steve Beaton, announced they would be playing in the PDC version of the world championship that year.
-In 2006, in what was described as a “massive coup”, Raymond van Barneveld moved to the PDC.
+In 2006, in what was described as a "massive coup", Raymond van Barneveld moved to the PDC.
 Van Barneveld said he was switching for the challenge and to "compete against the best players in the world, including the best, Phil Taylor."
 In 2007, another three top Dutch players - Jelle Klaasen, Michael van Gerwen and Vincent van der Voort - moved to the PDC.
 By 2015, the BDO was described as "mostly an unwilling feeder to the PDC: most of its biggest stars... jump ship given the chance."
 In January 2019, Glen Durrant switched to the PDC, shortly after winning his third consecutive BDO World Championship.

 Meanwhile, the BDO stagnated and began to lose ground to the PDC; annual profits stood at £16,929 in 2008, compared with over £1 million for the PDC.
 They were the subject of a failed takeover bid by the PDC in 2009.
 In 2011, the BDO board were criticized by the membership in an open letter for lagging behind the PDC in terms of sponsorship, television coverage and new ideas.
 Its perceived lower standard of play was also the subject of derision from some quarters.
 In 2016, the BBC ended its coverage of the BDO World Championship, replacing it with a new PDC tournament, the Champions League of Darts.